-- Payment documentation includes invoices and proof of payments for all services and/or hotel costs provided to the participant.
+- Payment documentation includes invoices and proof of payments for all services provided to the participant.
 Minimum required would be a receipt.
 If a check was used, include the copy of the check. - Supporting documentation may include examples: reasoning as to why application fee was over \$50, lease if the landlord did not provide an invoice for security deposit, any answers to discrepancies that may come up in a file review.